someError/sonichub/README.md

 # sonichub

-Sonichub is a decentralized protocol built on the [arweave network](https://www.arweave.org/) for minting, sharing and staking audiotokens.
+Sonichub is a protocol built on the [arweave network](https://www.arweave.org/) for minting, sharing and staking audiotokens.